(Last updated: November 19, 2020)

 2. Complete the UWM Research Operations Safety Plan Template

-After reading the above documents, use this electronic system to develop your Lab Safety Plan, which is required before permission can be obtained to reopen individual research spaces.
-Plans will be submitted and routed through this template system.
+After reading the above documents, use this electronic system to develop your Research Operations Safety Plan, which is required before permission can be obtained to reopen individual research spaces.
+Plans will be submitted and routed through this template system

 All UWM employees are required to complete UWM’s Employee Training and Attestation.
 This training is provided by UWM University Safety and Assurances and includes a training video, on-site work practices guidance, interim COVID-related health and safety rules, and a symptoms monitoring tool.
 Information is provided on practices for dealing with suspected and confirmed COVID cases and exposures.Each member of a research team must complete this training no later than the first day they return to the workplace.
 This requirement also applies to UWM research-related staff who need to come to campus for one-time, short-term access to their facilities.